Tom Baker Cancer Centre

 Tom Baker Cancer Centre (TBCC) was a tertiary care facility for Southern Alberta, named for the founding chairman of the Alberta Cancer Board.
 It was a lead Cancer Centre in southern Alberta for prevention, research and treatment programs and provides many advanced medical services, as well as supportive care for both inpatients and outpatients.
 The Cancer Centre also conducted research through the Charbonneau Cancer Institute and housed a comprehensive palliative care facility.

-The Cancer Centre was located at the Foothills Medical Centre and has since become apart of the Special Services Building, which too provides special, advanced medical services to patients.
+The Cancer Centre was located at the Foothills Medical Centre and has since become a part of the Special Services Building, which too provides special, advanced medical services to patients.